Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand how to provide accurate, relevant, and appropriately tailored legal advice.
-In your revision, you should focus on:
+For SQE2, you are required to understand how to provide accurate, relevant, and appropriately tailored legal advice, with a focus on the following syllabus points:

 Test Your Knowledge